 Time: 5:30 PM

-The Middle East Forum discussion group—which primarily covers the Middle East, North Africa and Afghanistan—has been meeting monthly for more than eight years.
-We are not a debate group; we are a discussion group.
+The Middle East Forum discussion group, which primarily covers the Middle East, North Africa and Afghanistan, has been meeting monthly for about nine years.
+We are not a debate group.

 Time: 6:00 PM